mark3lau/Spock_Game/README.md

    ![hard-game-page-390px](docs/screenshots/mobile_game-page-hard.png "Hard game page 390px")

    ### **Fixed bugs**
-   A loadlevels function and a keydown event listener was added to JavaScript in order to prompt the user to enter a username in the text box before progressing to the game page.
+   * A loadlevels function and a keydown event listener was added to JavaScript in order to prompt the user to enter a username in the text box before progressing to the game page.
 Before this, the user was able to click on a difficulty level straight away before typing anything into the text box.

-   When I was incorporating a second option for the difficulty level, I started by trying to run two functions to generate the computer choices for the Easy and Hard games.
+   * When I was incorporating a second option for the difficulty level, I started by trying to run two functions to generate the computer choices for the Easy and Hard games.
 However, in the Easy game the computer was still generating the Hard choices of Love and Devil which should not have been part of the Easy game.
 To fix the bug, I created only one function to generate the computer choice, and created arrays for easy and hard choices in addition to an empty array option for controls.
 This helped to simplify the code and allowed the computer to generate choices for the Easy and Hard levels separately.

-   I had not included the playerChoice and computerChoice arguments within the win(), draw() and lose() functions that were nested within the game function.
+   * I had not included the playerChoice and computerChoice arguments within the win(), draw() and lose() functions that were nested within the game function.
 This resulted in both the player and computer scores updating at the same time whether the player won or lost.
 This was easily rectified by including the arguments within these functions.

    ### **Unfixed bugs**
-   If a user enters text into the input box, the difficulty levels will appear on the screen.
-But if the user then deletes text from the input box and then clicks one of the difficulty levels, they can still progress to the game page without a username.
+   There are no known unfixed bugs.

    ### **Supported screens and browsers**
    The site is fully supported for large, medium and small screen widths from widths larger than 1480px to small screens of 390px.
 The images and texts have all been adjusted so that the user experience is unaffected for different screen sizes.